Manage data models

 Upload a data model from the Data Models management page.
 You can only upload one data model at a time.

-To upload a data model to your Splunk implementation, click Upload Data Model (near the top right corner of the page) to open the Upload New Data Model dialog box.
+To upload a data model to your Splunk deployment, click Upload Data Model (near the top right corner of the page) to open the Upload New Data Model dialog box.
 Start by identifying the JSON File that you want to upload.

 The ID field will populate with the original ID of the data model.
 You can change this ID if you wish.
 Keep in mind that once you save the data model file to your system you will not be able to change this ID (but you can edit the data model title).